prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### WHAT IS WIREFRAME?

 Before we dive into Adobe Xd, we need to know what wireframe is.
+After watching the video below, see various stages of [**Wireframes**](https://drive.google.com/file/d/16C07K95B-lh-V1UpEyMmZWIbI3TvpTrj/view?usp=sharing) in a presentation slide deck.

 <YouTube
   title="Adobe XD Explore the User Interface 2020"